 4) Can I still use SFTP to update my application files and folders?

 You can do it, but there can be undesired side effects.
 Any file that you modify via SFTP, will be overwritten with the file in the repository the next time you pull it (if the same change was not done in the repository file).

 5) How does the restore process affect the git integration?

 Any restore activity overwrites the whole website and reverts it to the point in time you chose to restore from.
 Running a git pull after the restore will simply update the restored files to the latest version available in the repository.

 6) What happens if I remove the git integration through the Cloudways console?

-Removing the git integration will just delete the git configuration files related to the particular application your are removing it from.
-It will NOT remove any application specific files or folders from the application root nor change in anyway the source repository.
+Removing the git integration will just delete the git configuration files related to the particular application you are removing it from.
+It will NOT remove any application specific files or folders from the application root nor change in any way the source repository.

 7) Can I automate the git deployments to Cloudways servers?